sowjs135/BT1101--Predictive--Prescriptive/README.md

-NUS BT1101 - Week 7 - 13 Predictive Analytics
+BT1101 - Week 7 - 13 Predictive Analytics

 Apart from the course materials shared here on Canvas, this is a collection of Rmd notebookds for my lecture topics.
 In the semesters, I've made the Rmd notebooks available for download also on Canvas on a weekly basis.
 However, I've spent some time